input-output-hk/ouroboros-phalanx-protocol/README.md

 The result is a protocol that **preserves Ouroboros security guarantees** while also enabling **faster settlement times**, creating a more efficient and more robust foundation for Cardano.

+> ⚠️ **Important Note**
-This repository contains:
+> This repository **does not contain a Cardano node implementation**.
+> Instead, it provides the **protocol definition** of Ouroboros Phalanx, including:
-- A local copy of [**CPS-0021: Ouroboros Randomness Manipulation**](/CPS/CPD/).
+> * A local copy of [**CPS-0021: Ouroboros Randomness Manipulation**](/CPS/CPD/).
-- A local copy of [**CIP-0161: Ouroboros Phalanx – Breaking Grinding Incentives**](/CIP/).
+> * A local copy of [**CIP-0161: Ouroboros Phalanx – Breaking Grinding Incentives**](/CIP/).
-- A reference implementation of the **cryptographic primitive recommended** in these documents : It is a fork of [Chia's VDF](https://github.com/Chia-Network/chiavdf/tree/main) repository with minor modifications to support larger discriminant and adding accumulator functions and additional benchmarks.
+> * A reference implementation of the **cryptographic primitive recommended** in these documents : It is a fork of [Chia's VDF](https://github.com/Chia-Network/chiavdf/tree/main) repository with minor modifications to support larger discriminant and adding accumulator functions and additional benchmarks.
-- Benchmarks and tests to evaluate this primitive, adapted from [Chia’s VDF](https://github.com/Chia-Network/chiavdf/tree/main).
+> * Benchmarks and tests to evaluate this primitive, adapted from [Chia’s VDF](https://github.com/Chia-Network/chiavdf/tree/main).
+> The actual integration of Phalanx into the Cardano node will be handled by the consensus/ledger teams in coordination with Intersect and IOG.
+This repository serves as the **research and specification baseline** for such work, not as a runnable node.

 ## Getting Started